Robust skink breeding programme

 • The NZHS will work in partnership with Iwi, DOC, and island managers to establish new, secure populations in the wild.

-• Currently, we have received a grant from the Lotteries Environment and Heritage fund to get the captive robust skinks DNA tested to understand their geographic origin and genetic diversity.
+• Currently, we have received a grant from the Lotteries Environment and Heritage fund to have the existing captive robust skinks DNA tested to understand their geographic origin and genetic diversity.

 • We intend to seek further funding in the future to support later stages in the project including such activities as; collection of additional animals if necessary, disease screening, and eventual releases.